The Six Stages of Mother-Daughter Relationships: A Guide to Healing and Growth

 Stage 1: Birth to Adolescence - The Foundation of Trust

-This first stage is characterized by dependency, nurturing, and role modeling.
+This first stage of the mother-daughter relationship is characterized by dependency, nurturing, and role modeling.
 As a daughter, your needs in this stage are stability, affection, and guidance.
 As a mother, your role is to provide these elements with an abundance of patience.

 The brain development during this stage is massive.
 Language skills blossom, understanding of the world expands, and crucial social and emotional learning takes place.
-The emotional connection to parents, especially to mom, forms the bedrock of who we'll become as adults.
+The emotional connection to parents, especially to our mothers, forms the bedrock of who we become as adults.

 For daughters with mother wounds: